flydog-sdr/docs/docs/en/developer/fpga.md

 ```
 parameter RX_CFG = 4;
 ``define USE_WF

 ```

 Then click Generate Bitstream in the left menu of the Vivado 2017.4 main screen.

-The path to the generated FPGA bitstream file is ``project/flydog/flydog.runs/impl_1/KiwiSDR.bit``.
+The path to the generated FPGA bitstream file is `project/flydog/flydog.runs/impl_1/KiwiSDR.bit`.
 Rename the file to `KiwiSDR.rx3.wf3.bit` and move it to another directory.

 ### KiwiSDR.rx8.wf2.bit

-The operation is roughly the same as generating KiwiSDR.rx3.wf3.bit, but the `kiwi.cfg.vh` file has a corresponding value of `8` for the `RX_CFG` field.
+The operation is roughly the same as generating `KiwiSDR.rx3.wf3.bit` , but the `kiwi.cfg.vh` file has a corresponding value of `8` for the `RX_CFG` field.

 The code is as follows.

 ```
 parameter RX_CFG = 8;
 ``define USE_WF

 ```

-The path to the generated FPGA bitstream file is ``project/flydog/flydog.runs/impl_1/KiwiSDR.bit``.
+The path to the generated FPGA bitstream file is `project/flydog/flydog.runs/impl_1/KiwiSDR.bit`.
 Rename the file to `KiwiSDR.rx8.wf2.bit` and move it to another directory.

 ### KiwiSDR.rx14.wf0.bit

-The operation is much the same as generating KiwiSDR.rx3.wf3.bit, except that the `RX_CFG` field in the `kiwi.cfg.vh` file has a corresponding value of `14` and the `define USE_WF` field needs to be removed or commented out.
+The operation is much the same as generating `KiwiSDR.rx3.wf3.bit` , except that the `RX_CFG` field in the `kiwi.cfg.vh` file has a corresponding value of `14` and the `define USE_WF` field needs to be removed or commented out.

 The code is as follows.

 ```
 parameter RX_CFG = 14;
-//``define USE_WF

 ```

-The path to the generated FPGA bitstream file is ``project/flydog/flydog.runs/impl_1/KiwiSDR.bit``.
+The path to the generated FPGA bitstream file is `project/flydog/flydog.runs/impl_1/KiwiSDR.bit`.
 Rename the file to `KiwiSDR.rx14.wf0.bit` and then move it to another directory.